 The following bar chart and table provide some indication of the risks of investing in the fund.
-The bar chart shows changes in the performance of the fund's Class A shares from year to year.
-Sales charges, if any, are not reflected in the bar chart, and, if those charges were included, returns would have been less than those shown.
-The table compares the average annual total returns of the fund's shares to those of the Bloomberg U.S. Municipal Bond Index, a broad measure of market performance.
+The bar chart shows changes in the performance of the fund's Class D shares from year to year.
+The table compares the average annual total returns of the fund's shares to those of the Bloomberg U.S. Municipal Bond Index, a broad measure of market performance, and the Bloomberg Municipal Bond 1-3 Year Blend Index.
 The fund's past performance (before and after taxes) is not necessarily an indication of how the fund will perform in the future.
 Performance for each share class will vary due to differences in expenses.
 More recent performance information may be available at www.bny.com/investments.